 - Twitter Chat: Use #solarpunk the 3rd Saturday of every month, at noon EST, to discuss all types of ecological fiction, including solar and ecopunk genres.

 - University of Essex, MA Wild Writing: Literature, Landscape and the Environment (course).
 October 2018.

 Contests and Submission Call-outs

 - Adorning our new biosphere: how to love the post-carbon world.
-Submissions due June 7, 2018 for November conference in UK.
+Call out for proposals for 2018 November conference in UK.

 - Artists and Climate Change.
 Accepting submissions.
 Email for more information.

 - ASEI Arts: They are currently accepting submissions for full-length visionary eco-fiction manuscripts, to 125,000 words.
 They also donate to Habitat for Humanity, so it’s pretty cool!

 - ASLE 2019: Paradise on Fire conference theme.
 Proposals accepted until September 2018.
 Papers due in October.
 The conference is in Davis, CA–June 2019.
 The link is to a PDF.